AlbusNotThuan/CCA_CE1/README.md

 ### Data cleaning

-The responses from the survey contains a lot of unnecessary strings - in other terms it is in human language and cannot be clean in bulks using python.
+The responses from the survey contains a lot of unnecessary strings - it is in human language and cannot be clean in bulks using python.
 Clean data case-by-case using excel.
 Remove any unnecessary columns and rows and human language.
 Add missing data or wrong data by mean of other inputs.
 Make sure that the data is in a tidy format.

 ### Labelings: